A universal sequence of integers generating balanced Steinhaus figures modulo an odd number

-In his Ph.D. dissertation about Fermat's Last Theorem \cite{Wendt1894}, E. A. Wendt investigated the resultant of $X^k-1$ and $(X+1)^k-1$, which corresponds to the determinant of $\mathbf{W_k}$.
-E. Lehmer proved, for the first time, that the determinant of $\mathbf{W_k}$ vanishes if and only if $k$ is divisible by $6$ \cite{Lehmer1935}.
-It is also known that the Wendt's matrix $\mathbf{W_k}$ is of rank $k$ if $k$ is not divisible by $6$ and of rank $k-2$ else.
+In \cite{Wendt1894}, E.~Wendt investigated the resultant of $X^k-1$ and $(X+1)^k-1$, which corresponds to the determinant of $\mathbf{W_k}$.
+E.~Lehmer was the first to prove that the determinant of $\mathbf{W_k}$ vanishes if and only if $k$ is divisible by $6$ \cite{Lehmer1935}.
+It is also easy to deduce from her proof that the Wendt matrix $\mathbf{W_k}$ is of rank $k$ if $k$ is not divisible by $6$ and of rank $k-2$ otherwise.

 \begin{prop} \end{prop}